 Overview of Kidney Transplant

 Singapore General Hospital has a rich has a rich heritage in providing an extensive array of services, ranging from research to transplant training of fellows, post-graduate transplant residency, nurses and allied health.
-The program runs solid organ transplant courses for nurses on a regular basis.
-With over 1000 kidney transplant recipients and living donors under its follow-up, the renal transplant program is equipped with the state of the art facilities and multidisciplinary staff to provide advanced and team-based care, putting patients at the hearts of all we do.
-The renal transplant program also provides comprehensive post-graduate transplant training to healthcare providers such as the senior residency program in renal medicine as well as the annual solid organ transplant nursing course.
+The programme runs solid organ transplant courses for nurses on a regular basis.
+With over 1000 kidney transplant recipients and living donors under its follow-up, the renal transplant programme is equipped with the state of the art facilities and multidisciplinary staff to provide advanced and team-based care, putting patients at the hearts of all we do.
+The renal transplant programme also provides comprehensive post-graduate transplant training to healthcare providers such as the senior residency programme in renal medicine as well as the annual solid organ transplant nursing course.

 Location